StarRocks/starrocks-kubernetes-operator/README.md

 kubectl apply -f https://raw.githubusercontent.com/StarRocks/starrocks-kubernetes-operator/main/deploy/operator.yaml
 ```

-## Deploy the StarRocks cluster
+### 3. Deploy the StarRocks cluster

-You need to prepare a separate yaml file to deploy the StarRocks FE, BE and CN components.
+You need to prepare a separate yaml file to deploy the StarRocks.
+The starrocks cluster CRD fields explains
-The starrocks cluster CRD fields explains in [api.md](./doc/api.md).
+in [api.md](./doc/api.md).
 The [examples](./examples/starrocks) directory contains some simple example for reference.

 You can use any of the template yaml file as a starting point.
 You can further add more configurations into the template
 yaml file following this deployment documentation.